crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 A _good cause_ according to this theory is one that encourages, rather than inhibits, others' ability to act loyally.

 Christopher Lasch proposed that this principle could alleviate the conflicts of a particularist society[^particularism].
-I think that the implementation of this idea is hampered by Royce's insistence not to judge the loyalties of others -- but we won't discuss it in this article.
+I think that the implementation of this idea is hampered by Royce's insistence not to judge the loyalties of others, but we won't discuss it in this article.

 ### Idea three: loyalty is the belief in absolute truth